edstott/ES-synth-starter/doc/doubleBuffer.md

 ## Generating audio samples with a double buffer

 An audio synthesiser needs to generate a new sample every $1/f_s$ seconds.
-The sample frequency is much higher than an RTOS scheduler tick rate, so there remain two options for updating the DAC output:

-1. Use an interrupt which is triggered off a timer with a period of $1/f_s$.
-This is the method used in the lab notes
+The sample frequency is much higher than an RTOS scheduler tick rate, so the lab notes use an interrupt which is triggered off a timer with a period of $1/f_s$.
-2. Set up a DMA module to automatically copy a new sample from memory to the DAC at the required interval

 Generating an audio sample can be computationally expensive, especially if convolution is used to implement a filter, or if several waveforms are being summed together.
 Doing this computation on demand, once per sample period causes a large proportion of the CPU workload to have a high priority.